Bess Mensendieck: Norway

 Mensendieck School in Oslo, Norway, 1950s, photos show women student physiotherapists training the Mensendieck System.
-The private college was established for Mensendieck-based physiotherapist education in Oslo in 1927 under the name Norsk Mensendieckskole A/S, and taken over by the Norwegian state in 1979.
-From 1992, the Mensendieck School was incorporated into the Bislet University College Center (Bislet høgskolesenter) and named the Mensendieckschool in Oslo College of Physiotherapy.
-From August 1994, it became part of the department of health sciences at the newly established Oslo University College.
-The education is currently called bachelor in physiotherapy, field of study Mensendieck.
+The private college was established for Mensendieck-based physiotherapist education in Oslo in 1927 under the name Norsk Mensendieckskole A/S and was taken over by the Norwegian state in 1979.
+In 1992, the Mensendieck School was incorporated into the Bislet University College Center (Bislet høgskolesenter) and named the Mensendieckschool in Oslo College of Physiotherapy.
+From August 1994, it became part of the Department of Health Sciences at the newly established Oslo University College, now Oslo Metropolitan University.
+The education was called bachelor in physiotherapy, field of study Mensendieck, but was discontinued in 2020.